 Start Yerevan *Regineh Hotel or similar*

 A short drive through the city takes us to the churches of Hripsime and Gayane followed by Echmiadzin.
 This was the capital of Armenia from 180 to 340 AD (when Christianity was first adopted by the Armenian people).
 The main cathedral sits amongst hedges and lawns, where bearded clergy in dark robes sit in theological debate.
 In the gardens, there are many fine khachkars (carved cross stones) and bell towers.
-After lunch visit the impressive 7th-century ruins of Zvartnots Cathedral and then onto Genocide Memorial and museum, dedicated to the massacre of 1.5 million victims in 1915.
+After lunch, we visit the impressive 7th-century ruins of Zvartnots Cathedral and then the Genocide Memorial and museum, dedicated to the massacre of 1.5 million victims in 1915.
 The visit will help us understand how the huge Armenian diaspora community has developed across the world. *Regineh Hotel or similar*

 In the morning we drive for an hour to Geghard Monastery (a UNESCO site) where on the hillside you can still see caves that housed monastic cells.
-A short drive takes us to the village of Garni where we explore the only pagan temple left in Armenia, outside we're likely to meet friendly locals selling homemade honey and sweets.
-After lunch, we return to the city, with free time to sample the thriving café culture of Yerevan. *Regineh Hotel or similar*
+A short drive takes us to the village of Garni where we explore the only pagan temple left in Armenia, and outside we're likely to meet friendly locals selling homemade honey and sweets.
+After lunch, we return to the city with free time to sample the thriving café culture of Yerevan. *Regineh Hotel or similar*

 The day starts with taking one of the world’s longest cable cars to visit the Tatev Monastery, perched on the edge of the Vorotan Canyon.
 On our return, it's a two-hour drive on part of the ancient Silk Road, where we stop for a lunch break then drive on for another hour up to the well-preserved 14th century Selim caravanserai.
 From here we continue to the top of the pass where the landscape changes, before descending to the blue water of Lake Sevan.
 We make a stop at Noraduz to see the 'forest' of khachkars (cross-stones which incorporate both Pagan and Christian symbols) before continuing to our hotel on the shores of the lake, the largest in the Caucasus and known as Armenia's 'seaside'.
 The lake is volcanic and lies at an altitude of 1950m reflecting the sky like a mirror and changing colour throughout the day. *Bohemian Resort Hotel or similar*